The tradition in ancient Sumer

 Why should we pay any regard to Genesis when thinking about questions of origins?
 Here I argue that the source material was part of an oral tradition already known in the third millennium BC.
 Genesis is a distillation of that tradition, authenticated by the very texts that are supposed to discredit it.

-The stories about them are rich in details specific to the time, and amply authenticated by archaeology (Kitchen 1995, Gordon & Rendsburg 1997).
-Abraham, the tradition tells us, came from Sumer, or Shinar in Hebrew: lower Mesopotamia.
+Abraham came from Sumer: lower Mesopotamia.
 Historians often describe Sumer as ‘the cradle of civilisation’, as if what it nursed was something innocent.
-In reality, the religion at its heart exercised power through sorcery, the magical invocation of spirits.
+In reality, the religion at its heart exercised power through the magical invocation of spirits (sorcery).
 Every city was ruled by a god and, much like a human king, the god dwelt in a palace in the midst of the city, present and manifest in his life-like statue.
 Close-by, a brick-built mountain with a stairway enabled the gods of heaven to come down and the gods of the underworld to come up, so that they could meet with the resident god in council and assist him in his deliberations.

 The ziggurat was designed so that gods from the underworld ascended to the first gate and gods from heaven descended to that gate, both then reaching ground level via one of the side stairways.One such ziggurat stood in Ur, home-city of Abraham.
 Its partly restored remains constitute today the most impressive monument left by the civilisation.
 Ur served the moon-god Nanna.
-It was not a place where Abraham could have known about the monotheistic stories of early Genesis, and its idol-worship was why God told him to leave the city.
-Abraham and his father then settled in Haran, several hundred miles upstream from Ur, probably because it too worshipped Nanna.
-They knew too little about the god who had called them out of the country to be confident about venturing further.
+It was not a place where Abraham could have known about the monotheistic stories of early Genesis, and its idol-worship was why God told him to leave.
+So Abraham and his father moved to Haran, several hundred miles upstream from Ur.
+That city also worshipped Nanna.
+It seems the migrants knew too little about the god who had called them out of the country to be confident about venturing further.
+After a while God spoke again: “Go to the land that I will show you.”

 The Fertile Crescent

 A similar picture comes from Ebla, a huge cosmopolitan city fifty miles east of Ugarit and a hundred and thirty miles south-west of Haran.
 In the mid 1970s an archive of thousands of tablets was found there, some complete, and dating to around 2300 BC.
-Written in Sumerian script but in a language closely related to Hebrew, the tablets show that the city was frequented by itinerant teachers of Sumer’s religion.
+Written in Sumerian script but a Semitic language, the tablets show that the city was frequented by itinerant teachers of Sumer’s religion.
 Non-Sumerian gods were also known, the most eminent of whom were El and Ya.
 Ya was just the personal name of El.
 One text said of him (Pettinato 1981):

 Lord of heaven and earth,